Self-defense pepper spray. We discuss When, Why, and How to use it.

 Self-defense Pepper Spray: How to Use It

 Persons wanting to carry tear gas should take a training course before purchasing it.
 Most legitimate instructors will sell the product that best meets your needs.
-Tear gas ideally should be carried in the same place every day.
+A pepper spray canister ideally should be carried in the same place every day.
 A belt holster or loose outer coat pocket is best.
 A purse or key chain is a poor location because the canister is not always accessible.

-If you must walk into a dark parking lot or some isolated place you should have the tear gas canister in your hand and finger on the trigger.
+If you must walk into a dark parking lot or some isolated place you should have the pepper spray canister in your hand and your thumb on the trigger.
 Surprise assaults happen very quickly and usually without warning.
 If the canister is not in your hand you simply won’t have time to retrieve it.

 When alert, it is difficult for an assailant to surprise you.
 It is better to think of alternatives to avoid a confrontation in the first place like relocating your car, changing your work schedule, or setting up a buddy system when walking in secluded urban areas.